matthieuriolo/rivetsjs-stdlib/README.md

 #### and
-Returns the true if the target and all parameters are true
+Returns true if the target and all parameters are true

 - target: any
 - variadic: any